The following offices are open to the public strictly by appointment only in order to adhere to COVID-19 guidelines and

 The legal requirement for you to register your baby within 42 days is not being upheld during this unprecedented situation.

 You can still apply to claim Child Benefit or Universal Credit without a birth certificate.

 If your baby was born in Derby you can contact Derby City Council registration service.

 You can also register your new baby with a doctor without providing a birth certificate if you have the child's red book or their NHS number.

 Marriages, civil partnerships or other ceremonies

 There are now very strict government and Derbyshire Registration Service guidelines in place which must be adhered to with regard to ceremonies.
 Your local registration office can provide you with the full details.

 Notice of marriage and notice of civil partnership appointments

-Group ceremonies cannot be held at the moment.
-If you've received your Home Office invitation letter, please contact Chesterfield Register Office, where the registrar will be able to book a private citizenship ceremony for you, free of charge.
+When you receive your Home Office invitation letter, please contact Chesterfield Register Office, where the registrar will be able to book your ceremony.